RMD Strategies to Help Ease Your Tax Burden

 When should you begin drawing down your accounts?

-Option 2 – convert your IRA to a Roth IRA: A second strategy is to convert holdings in your traditional IRA to a Roth IRA, which is exempt from RMDs.
+A second strategy is a Roth conversion, where you convert holdings in your traditional IRA to a Roth IRA, which is exempt from RMDs.

 There are several situations in which such a conversion may make sense: